Trevor Noah-Image Source@Instagram

 The substantial R33 million payment to Noah has ignited a spirited debate, with both supporters and critics questioning the price tag and its potential impact on the nation’s image and economy.

 Netizens expressed their discontent on various social media platforms.
-South Aricans questioned the logic behind spending R33 million on a 5-minute tourism ad when the country has so much economic challenges and is in load shedding crisis.
+South Aricans questioned the logic behind spending R33 million on a 5-minute tourism ad when the country has so many economic problems.

 By lisa